sdss/sdss_brain/docs/sphinx/intro.rst

 - ``get_full_path``: Returns a local filepath to a data file
 - ``download``: Downloads a file from a remote location to a local path on disk

-There exists a version of the ``Brain`` with with standard MMA mixed in.
+There exists a version of the ``Brain`` with the standard MMA mixed in.
 Sub-classing from `~sdss_brain.core.BrainNoAccess` will give you functionality of the ``Brain`` but without reliance on ``sdss_access`` paths.